 In this research, we combined the Rank-weight Gaussian process ensemble (RGPE) and the Transfer Acquisition Function (TAF) method.
 This approach ensures relevance between the selected source data and the target task as the search progresses, automatically updates the weights of the source data, and achieves reliable transfer Bayesian optimization.
 The process is implemented through the following steps:

-1. Computing Ensemble Weights: If a model can predict the ranking of observation values according to their predicted values, it is useful for optimizization.
+(1) Computing Ensemble Weights: If a model can predict the ranking of observation values according to their predicted values, it is useful for optimization.
 We construct a ranking loss to measure the consistency of the model's predicted ranking with the target ranking.
 Here,|DM+1| = nM+1 > 1 denotes the dataset used to add weights to the target values in the new round of model fff.
 The model's ranking prediction loss is measured by the following ranking error loss:

-Lfi,DM+1=k=1nM+1l=1nM+11fxkM+1<fxlM+1⊕ykM+1<tlM+1.
+Lfi,DM+1=k=1nM+1l=1nM+11fxkM+1<fxlM+1⊕ykM+1<tlM+1,

-1 is an indicator function, and ⊕ is the exclusive-or operation.
+where 1 is an indicator function, and ⊕ is the exclusive-or operation.
 The ranking-based loss assures that only the location of the optimum is important, as opposed to the actual values of the predictions.
 The loss for the target model is computed using leave-one-out cross validation, and is given by

 LfM+1,DM+1=k=1nM+1l=1nM+11f-kM+1xkM+1<f-kM+1xlM+1⊕ykM+1<tlM+1,

-Where f-kM+1 −k denotes a model fit to all target task observations except for the kth point.
+where f-kM+1 −k denotes a model fit to all target task observations except for the kth point.
 Now, the weights are assigned to each model according to the probability that it is the ensemble member with the lowest ranking loss.
 This probability is estimated by boostrapping S samples from the model predictions on the validation set, i.e.li,s∼Lfi,DM+1,sboot.
 The weight wi is calculated by:

-wi=1Si=1S1i∈argmini', li,sj=1M+11j∈argmini', li,s.
+wi=1Si=1S1i∈argmini', li,sj=1M+11j∈argmini', li,s,

-2. Transfer acquisition function: The source model and target model both use Gaussian process models.
+(2) Transfer acquisition function: The source model and target model both use Gaussian process models.
 By assigning the calculated weights to the acquisition functions of their respective models, a transfer acquisition function is obtained.

-αx=wtEItx+wiEIixwt+wi.
+αx=wtEItx+wiEIixwt+wi,

-Where EIx=Emax(yDTmin-Yx,0).
+where EIx=Emax(yDTmin-Yx,0).

 By calculating the transfer weight, we can guide the ranking optimization tasks to take further steps, thus realizing the transfer of tasks from source to target.